apache/celix/documents/intro/services.md

 ```

 ## A C++ service example
-As mentioned an Apache Celix C++ service is a registered pointer to an object implementing a abstract class.
+As mentioned an Apache Celix C++ service is a registered pointer to an object implementing an abstract class.
 The service class ideally should be well documented to form a well-defined service contract.

 A simple example of an Apache Celix C++ service is a C++ shell command.
-For C++ the shell command header looks like:
+For C++, the shell command header looks like:
 ```C++
 //celix/IShellCommand.h
 ...